1109607071/Notes/README.md

-This is my Personal Computer Science Learning respiratory, I will regularly update it.
+This is my Personal Computer Science Learning repertory, I will regularly update it.